 Queen of the Bohemian Dream, 2007, Capital Fringe

 A huge thank you to the cast and director Michael Bobbitt.
 Fran’s lyrics could be Sondheim-like tricksters, and rehearsal time was short.
-When Nelson Pressley, seeing the first performance which received a standing ovation, asked how long the show ran.
-I confessed, I hadn’t noticed.
-It was our first run-through.
+When Nelson Pressley of the Washington Post, seeing the first performance which received a standing ovation, asked how long the show ran, I confessed, I hadn’t noticed.
+It was our first time through.
 Review

 Discovering a new performer or a new play is one of the joys of covering theatre for 15 years.
 But being at the opening of a new company in their own theatre, built by the company members themselves, has only happened once.

 The Suicide by Nicolai Erdman, 2008, 1st Stage

 The marvel of this play is not just that it’s a comedy by a Russian playwright whom Stalin promptly exiled to Siberia, nor that it introduced us to Lucas Beck, a gifted trombone-playing actor, nor that its detailed set had professionally rendered Social Realism art on its walls.
 It is that, against nearly everyone’s advice, it launched the ambitious 1st Stage in the middle of a recession (the one before the one before) with the US premiere of a play the title of which could well have had its naysayers say “Well, I told you so.”
 Review

 In 2009, we were there when a foreign policy advisor on South Korea, not having studied playwriting or even having briefed himself on the field, wrote and performed one of the most original plays I have ever seen.

 Krapp’s Last Power Point, 2009, Capital Fringe Festival